dansteingart/without_the_hot_air/pages_md/SEwtHA_28.md

 £5 billion per year: UK’s arms exports (£83 per year per person in the UK), of which £2.5 billion go to the Middle East, and £1 billion go to Saudi Arabia.
 Source: Observer, 3 December 2006. £8.5 billion: cost of redevelopment of army barracks in Aldershot and Salisbury Plain. (£140 per person in the UK.) £3.8 billion: the cost of two new aircraft carriers (£63 per person in the UK). <span class="websitetitle">news.bbc.co.uk/1/low/scotland/6914788.stm</span> $4.5 billion per year: the cost of not making nuclear weapons – the US Department of Energy’s budget allocates at least $4.5 billion per year to “stockpile stewardship” activities to maintain the nuclear stockpile *without* nuclear testing and *without* large-scale production of new weapons. ($15 per year per person in America.)

-<span class="figurenumber">Figure 28.6.</span> A few more things that run into billions.
-The vertical scale is squished 20-fold compared with the previous figure, figure 28.5, which is shown to scale inside the magenta box.
+<div class='caption'><span class="figurenumber">Figure 28.6.</span> A few more things that run into billions.
+The vertical scale is squished 20-fold compared with the previous figure, figure 28.5, which is shown to scale inside the magenta box.</div>

 £10–25 billion: the cost of replacing Trident, the British nuclear weapon system. (£170–420 per person in the UK.) \[<span class="tinylink">ysncks</span>\]. $63 billion: American donation of “military aid” (i.e. weapons) to the Middle East over 10 years – roughly half to Israel, and half to Arab states. \[<span class="tinylink">2vq59t</span>\] ($210 per person in the USA.) $1200 billion per year: world expenditure on arms \[<span class="tinylink">ym46a9</span>\]. ($200 per year per person in the world.) $2000 billion or more: the cost, to the USA, of the \[<span class="tinylink">99bpt</span>\] Iraq war according to Nobel prize-winning economist Joseph Stiglitz. ($7000 per person in America.)